 If your child is going to the doctor because of an illness or medical condition or is going to visit a specialist, you might not even know what to expect during the exam.

-When you're calling to make the appointment, you can ask to speak to the doctor or a nurse to find out, in a general way, what will take place during the office visit and exam.
-Then you can explain some of the procedures and their purpose in gentle language, appropriate to your child's age level.
-Your child will feel more secure understanding what's going to take place and why it's necessary.
+When you make the appointment, ask to speak to the doctor or a nurse to find out, in a general way, what will happen during the office visit.
+Then you can explain this in gentle language, appropriate to your child's age.
+Be honest if you know that a procedure might be somewhat embarrassing, uncomfortable, or even painful, but don't go into great detail.
+Your child will feel more secure knowing what's going to happen and why.

 Kids can cope with discomfort or pain more easily if they're forewarned, and they'll learn to trust you if you're honest with them.
 If you don't know much about the illness or condition, admit that but reassure your child that you'll both be able to ask the doctor questions about it.
 Write down your child's questions.

-If a blood sample will be taken during or after the examination, be careful how you explain this.
+If a blood sample will be taken, be careful how you explain this.
 Some young kids worry that "taking blood" means that all their blood will be taken.
-Let your child know that the body contains a great deal of blood and that only a very little bit of it (usually no more than 1 or 2 teaspoons [about 10 milliliters]) will be taken for testing.
+Let your child know that the body contains a great deal of blood and that only a very little bit is needed for testing.

-Again, make certain that your child understands that the visit, with its embarrassing or uncomfortable procedures, is not a punishment for any misbehavior or disobedience.
+Again, be sure that your child understands that the doctor visit is not a punishment for any misbehavior or disobedience.

 - Gathering information for the doctor.
-If the situation isn't an emergency, let your child contribute to a list of symptoms that you create for the doctor.
-Include all symptoms you've observed, no matter how unrelated they may seem to the problem at hand.
-Also, before the visit, prepare a list of your child's previous illnesses and medical conditions and a history of illnesses and medical conditions among close members of the family (parents, siblings, grandparents, aunts, and uncles).
+If the situation isn't an emergency, your child can help make a list of symptoms for the doctor.
+Include all symptoms you've seen, even if they seem unrelated to the problem.
+Also prepare a list of your child's previous illnesses and medical conditions and a family history of illnesses and medical conditions among close members of the family (parents, siblings, grandparents, aunts, and uncles).

-Because your doctor is your best ally in helping your kids cope with health examinations, it's important to carefully select a doctor.
-Of course, you want one who's knowledgeable and competent.
-However, you also want a doctor who understands kids' needs and fears and who communicates easily with them in a friendly manner, without talking down to them.
+It's important to choose a doctor carefully.
+You want one who's smart and competent.
+But you also want a doctor who understands kids' needs and fears and who communicates easily with them in a friendly manner, without talking down to them.

-In the course of a physical exam, the doctor inspects, taps, and probes various parts of the body — procedures that may be embarrassing (or even physically uncomfortable) for kids.
-A good relationship between doctor and patient can minimize these feelings.
+During a physical exam, the doctor inspects, taps, and checks various body parts — some of this can be embarrassing (or even physically uncomfortable) for kids.
+A good relationship between doctor and patient can help ease these feelings.

-If your child's doctor seems critical, uncommunicative, disinterested, or unsympathetic, do not be afraid to change doctors.
-Ask for recommendations from other parents in your area or from other doctors whose opinions you trust.
+If a doctor seems critical, uncommunicative, disinterested, or unsympathetic, do not be afraid to change doctors.
+Ask for recommendations from other parents or other doctors whose opinions you trust.

-If your child's illness or condition requires a specialist, ask your doctor to recommend someone who's knowledgeable, experienced, and friendly.
-After all, adults want these characteristics in their own doctors, so as a parent you should be your child's advocate in seeking medical care.
+If your child needs to see a specialist, ask your doctor to recommend someone who's knowledgeable, experienced, and friendly.
+After all, we want that in our own doctors, so should seek the same for our kids.

 Reviewed by: Steven Dowshen, MD